 4. Visit the opera in Vienna

 When it comes to cultural clout, Austria’s capital is Europe’s finest: a colourful hub of world-class opera, concerts and ballet performances.
-It’s also the birthplace of the waltz, which is why we’ve based our fabulous Ballroom Dancing holiday – with former Strictly stars Vincent Simone and Flavia Cacace – there.
+It’s also the birthplace of the waltz, which is why we’ve based our fabulous Ballroom Dancing holiday – featuring a dance workshop and exclusive show with former Strictly stars Vincent Simone and Flavia Cacace – in this beautiful city.

 The opera doesn’t have to be an expensive experience either: you can pick up a standing-only ticket to Vienna State Opera House performances for less than €5 per person.